argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 ####  TRL

-The manual TRL package provides a flexible and customizable framework for fine-tuning models.
+The Transformer Reinforcement Learning (TRL) package provides a flexible and customizable framework for fine-tuning models.
 It allows users to have fine-grained control over the training process, enabling them to define their functions and to further specify the desired behavior of the model.
 This approach requires a deeper understanding of reinforcement learning concepts and techniques, as well as more careful experimentation.
 It is best suited for users who have experience in reinforcement learning and want fine-grained control over the training process.
 Additionally, it directly integrates with [Performance Efficient Fine Tuning](https://huggingface.co/docs/peft/index) (PEFT) decreasing the computational complexity of this step of training an LLM.

 ```python
 from transformers import AutoModelForCausalLM